pepopowitz/working-effectively-with-pull-requests/src/index.md

 <!--

-This is especially important when seniors pair with juniors
+This is especially important when more experienced pair with less experienced

-Give the juniors credit to help build their GitHub portfolio.
+Give the less experience credit to help build their GitHub portfolio.

 -->